Historical & Heritage

 Sri Marikamba Jatra is the main festival held every alternate year in March at Sirsi.
 The fair attracts nearly 5 lakh devotees, tourists, and pilgrims from throughout Karnataka, Kerala, Tamil Nadu, Goa, and Maharashtra.
 It is said to be the most famous and biggest fair in the state of Karnataka.

-Karwar's tranquil ambience had inspired the famous poet Rabindranath Tagore and he has dedicated a chapter of his biography to this town.
-It is regarded as one of the famous tourist places in Karnataka.
-The town has lovely beaches, beautiful temples and Forts attracting large number of tourists.
-Various attractions in Karwar are Karwar ...
+Karwar's tranquil ambiance had inspired the famous poet Rabindranath Tagore and he has dedicated a chapter of his biography to this town.
+The town has lovely beaches, beautiful temples and Forts attracting a large number of tourists.
+Karwar Beach, Devbagh Beach, Sadashivgad, Dargah of Peer Shan Shamsuddin Kharobat, Durga Temple, Kaju Bagh Beach, Kurumgad Island, Naganatha Temple, Narasimha Temple, Koodi Bagh Beach, and Venkataramana Temple are the popular places to visit in Karwar.

 Distance from Hubli: 167 Kms